steph-xue/network/README.md

 <br>

 ### All Posts
 The homepage displays every post on the platform in reverse chronological order.
-Each post shows the author, with a link to their profile, the post content, the date and time it was made, and its current number of likes and dislikes.
+Each post shows the author, with a link to their profile, the post content, the date and time it was made, and its current number of likes and dislikes, giving users a quick overview of activity across the whole platform.

 <p align="center"><img src="/network/static/network/images/all_posts.png?raw=true" alt="All Posts" width="700"></p>